suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0101-Managing Identities in Azure AD.md

     }
     ```

 8. Next, type the following code to create a new user, and then press **Enter**.
-Be sure to replace "yourtenant" with your assigned tenant name:
+Be sure to replace **yourtenant** with your assigned tenant name:

     ```
     New-MgUser `